dibaloke/dibaloke.github.io/_pages/about.md

 ------

 *I have a habit of curating courses in deep learning and related resources.
 Check out this [GitHub repo](https://github.com/dibaloke/DL-ML-Courses/tree/main) for that.
 I also have a habit of curating technical blog posts on deep learning-related topics.
-Check out this [Github repo](https://github.com/dibaloke/DL-ML-Blogs) for that.*
+Check out this [Github repo](https://github.com/dibaloke/DL-ML-Blogs) for that.
+I also have a [repository](https://github.com/dibaloke/others) where I curate other interesting stuff I find about deep learning, stats and math which includes interactive websites and publicly available books and e-books.*

 ------
 # Technical Write-ups